H4HWV2011/msjarvis-public-docs/security/CONTRIBUTING.md

-# Contributing to Ms. Egeria Jarvis Documentation
+# Contributing to Ms. Egeria Allis Documentation

-Thank you for your interest in contributing to the Ms. Egeria Jarvis AI Consciousness System documentation!
+Thank you for your interest in contributing to the Ms. Egeria Allis AI Consciousness System documentation!

 ## 🔒 Important Security Note

 **This repository contains DOCUMENTATION ONLY — no source code.**

-Ms. Jarvis source code is kept private due to security lessons learned from **three malware attacks** on MountainShares smart contracts through public GitHub repositories.
+Ms. Allis source code is kept private due to security lessons learned from **three malware attacks** on MountainShares smart contracts through public GitHub repositories.

 Security is part of the polymathmatic axiom that power must be accountable to place and that systems must remain transparent and traceable; the bounty approach to hardening and improvement is therefore a polymathmatic design choice, not just an engineering one.